aczv/linux/docker.md

     docker run busybox echo "hello from busybox"

-Shows all containers that are currently running
+Shows also containers that are currently running

     docker ps